Aalto-CFD/DLBFoam-Advanced-Tutorials/2D_Shear_Layer/README.md

 ## Post processing

-In order to to post-process the simulation data, you can...
+In order to to post-process the simulation data, you can use paraview to observe cutplanes of different fields.

 <p align="center">
   <img src="doc/image_2dshear.png" />